-As your hormones fluctuate throughout the month, so too can your nutritional needs.
-That's why tailoring your nutrition to your cycle phase may help you feel healthier and happier in the long run!
+As your hormones fluctuate throughout the month, so can your nutritional needs.
+That's why tailoring your nutrition to your cycle phase may help you feel happier and healthier in the long run!

 Download Cycles to find out which phase you're in, and learn how to sync your diet to your cycle through every phase: